 Denial management software can significantly improve financial performance in healthcare organizations through several key mechanisms:

-Appealing is even more expensive since legal fees can drive the cost to $100 per claim.
+Appealing is even more expensive since legal fees can drive the cost over $100 per claim.

-1. Increased revenue recovery: As noted above, by efficiently resubmitting denied claims, healthcare providers can recover up to 54% of previously denied claims, directly boosting their cash flow.
+2. Increased revenue recovery: Premier’s analysis also shares that healthcare providers can recover up to 54% of previously denied claims, directly boosting their cash flow.

 4. Automated claim tracking: Integration with EHR systems enables automatic monitoring of submitted claims, helping to identify patterns behind denials and improve claim submission accuracy.